gab-carb/quest-submissions/chapter5/day1.md

   // Tell me whether or not this function will log the name.
   // name: 'Jacob'

-  // Answer: Yes it will log, since the name 'Jacob' is 5 caracters in length. pub fun numberOne(name: String) {
+  // Answer: Yes it will log, since the name 'Jacob' is exactly 5 caracters in length. pub fun numberOne(name: String) {
     pre {
       name.length == 5: "This name is not cool enough."